Builtins

 wavelet or control wavelet or both.
 This is done by setting the count_data

-fields that expect a boolean value where true
+and/or count_control fields that expect a boolean value where true means

 that we enable data and control wavelet counting respectively.
 The default is